Course Catalogue

 Course Aims

 The primary aim of this course is to allow students the opportunities to develop the knowledge and skills necessary to successfully influence individuals and groups and to critically apply and evaluate them in a variety of work and social situations such as negotiations, public speaking and job selection processes.
-This course also enables students to enhance their own personal awareness and key interpersonal skills highly transferable into their future careers.
+This course also aims to enable students to enhance their own personal awareness and key interpersonal skills highly transferable into their future careers.

 Intended Learning Outcomes of Course